JimmyVS/Game-Of-Life/README.md

 1. A living cell with fewer than 2 or more than 3 living neighbors dies.
 2. A dead cell with exactly 3 living neighbors becomes alive.
 3. Otherwise, cells maintain their current state.

-## Windows Security Notice

-Some users on Windows 11 may receive a security notification when attempting to run the executable.
-This warning is likely due to the fact that the script is an interpreted Python script bundled into an executable using a tool like PyInstaller or cx_Freeze.
-The executable is safe and contains only the code provided in this repository.

-### Why You Shouldn't Worry

-1. Source Code Review: The source code is available in this repository, and you can review it to ensure that it does not contain any malicious code.
-2. Open Source Community: This project is open source, and contributions from the community help ensure transparency and security.
-3. No Malicious Intent: The executable is a straightforward implementation of Conway's Game of Life and does not include any harmful code.

-If you encounter the warning, you can choose to run the executable by allowing it through Windows Defender or your antivirus software.
-Rest assured, the provided script is safe and only intended for educational and recreational purposes.

 ## Contributing